 Deep relationships with your audience

 Indeed, social media is about relationships and communication.
-You want to be authentic, you want to be real.
-This can range from getting influencers and representatives that actually care about the brand and the culture, to simply communicating honestly with your clients.
-Many serious companies, like Eight Clients Social Media Management, for example, are going with the less is more approach, with working with a few people, and getting the most out of their work.
+You want to be authentic; you want to be real.
+This can range from getting influencers and representatives that actually care about the brand and the culture to simply communicating honestly with your clients.
+Many serious companies, like Eight Clients Social Media Management, for example, are going with the less is more approach, working with a few people and getting the most out of their work.
 Quality over quantity is key here.

-The main issue people have with developing relationships with their customers over social media is not actually using it socially.
+People’s main issue with developing relationships with their customers over social media is not using it socially.
 We are being coy, but what we mean is essentially not social platforms just for visibility and traffic.
 It’s to Interact with people, be present, and get in contact.